GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 Uses [Empy].
 When used, performs an undamaging attack which knocks the foe prone instead of inflicting a wound.
 A critical hit also confers a -1 penalty to all attacks they make before the end of the next round.
 Many describe the sensation of being struck by this wand as unpleasent and mildy confusing.

 ### Staves
 Staves are two handed weapons which can function like wands (including the producing of a ray) or clubs.
-Each staff also possess a spell.
-The wielder of the staff may cast the possessed spell as though they knew it.
+Each staff also possesses a spell.
+The wielder of the staff may cast the possessed spell as though they knew it, so long as they have a means of casting spells.
 Furthermore, if they do know the spell- they gain a +1 bonus to spellchecks when casting that spell and a +1 to saves against that spell.

-**Staff of Shrapnel**, $4,800
-Uses [Prcp].
-Can produce a slashing attack.
-Contains the spell *Flechette*.

 **Staff of the Arcaster**, $4,800
 Uses [Inte].
 Can produce an electrical attack.
 Contains the spell *Arc Lightning*.

+**Staff of Dragon's Fire**, $4,800
+Uses [Fort].
+Can produce a fire attack.
+Contains the spell *Dragon's Breath*.

+**Staff of the Dream Weaver**, $5,000
+Uses [Will].
+Produces an undamaging attack.
+A foe struck with it falls asleep at the end of the round.
+The exact nature of this is up to the narrator.
+Contains the spell *Feyding Gesture*.

 **Staff of Gravomancy**, $4,800
 Uses [Inte].
 Can produce a crushing attack.
 Contains the spell *Gravitic Disruption*.

+**Staff of Gusts**, $4,800
+Uses [Will].
+Can produce a force attack.
+Contains the spell *Venting Burst*.

+**Staff of Shrapnel**, $4,800
+Uses [Prcp].
+Can produce a cutting attack.
+Contains the spell *Flechette*.

 **Staff of the Storm Mage**, $4,800
 Uses [Will].
 Can produce a cold attack.
 Contains the spell *Arc Lighting*.

-**Staff of Dragon's Fire**, $4,800
-Uses [Fort].
-Can produce a fire attack.
-Contains the spell *Dragon's Breath*.